This article will aid you to remove Rontok Ransomware. Follow the ransomware removal instructions provided at the end of the article.

 Yes, sometimes files can be restored.
 We have suggested several file recovery methods that could work if you want to restore .Rontok Ransomware files.

 These methods are in no way 100% guaranteed that you will be able to get your files back.
 But if you have a backup, your chances of success are much greater.

-How Do I Get Rid of Rontok Ransomware Ransomware Virus?
+How To Get Rid of Rontok Ransomware Virus?